jsaveta/Lance/readme.md

 ###Description

-The Linked Data Instance Matching Benchmark (LDIMBENCH), is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
+The Linked Data Instance Matching Benchmark (LANCE), is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
-Essentially, LDIMBENCH implements:
+Essentially, LANCE implements:

 (i) a set of test cases based on structural, semantic and value transformations